No one can deny it: your dog has influenced your lifestyle.

 And, believe it or not, these changes in behavior ultimately lead to transformations in personalities!
 In other words, you can get a general understanding of the character of an owner just by looking at their dog breed.

-The character of a Dachshund owner
+The Character of a Dachshund 0wner

 The bravery of Dachshunds is very difficult to go unnoticed.
 When it used to hunt badgers on the daily, they had to fight in the dark in small holes.
 They had to overcome the fear of the unknown and fight dirty.